aws/s2n-tls/docs/USAGE-GUIDE.md

 If you are trying to use FIPS mode, you must enable FIPS in your libcrypto library (probably by calling `FIPS_mode_set(1)`) before calling `s2n_init()`.

+## Connection

+Users will need to create a `s2n_connection` struct to store all of the state necessary to negotiate a TLS connection.
+Call `s2n_connection_new()` to create a new server or client connection.Call `s2n_connection_free()` to free the memory allocated for this struct when no longer needed.

+### Connection Memory
+The connection struct is roughly 4KB with some variation depending on how it is configured.
+Maintainers of the s2n-tls library carefully consider increases to the size of the connection struct as they are aware some users are memory-constrained.

+The TLS handshake requires a significant amount of memory, but once a connection is established the handshake memory can be freed by calling `s2n_connection_free_handshake()`.
+This function should be called after the handshake is successfully negotiated and logging or recording of handshake data is complete.

+The input and output buffers consume the most memory on the connection after the handshake.
+It may not be necessary to keep these buffers allocated when a connection is in a keep-alive or idle state.
+Call `s2n_connection_release_buffers()` to wipe and free the `in` and `out` buffers associated with a connection to reduce memory overhead of long-lived connections.

+### Connection Reuse
+Connection objects should be re-used across many connections (to avoid excessive de-allocating and allocating memory).
+Calling `s2n_connection_wipe()` will wipe an individual connection's state and allow the connection object to be re-used for a new TLS connection.

+### Connection Info
+Use the connection getter methods to interrogate the connection object about the TLS handshake. `s2n_connection_get_client_protocol_version()` and `s2n_connection_get_server_protocol_version()` return the protocol version number supported by the client or the server respectively. `s2n_connection_get_actual_protocol_version()` returns the protocol version actually negotiated by the handshake. `s2n_connection_get_cipher()` returns the cipher suite selected by the handshake.
+More connection getters can be found in the [doxygen guide](https://aws.github.io/s2n-tls/doxygen/).

 ## Security Policies

 s2n-tls uses pre-made security policies to help avoid common misconfiguration mistakes for TLS.